john-lassetter/Metis_Projects/Data Engineering/DE_project_proposal.md

 single-point measure of or average value of irradiance, temperature, and perhaps more features such as wind speed and cloud cover at that time stamp.
 These data will then be used in conjunction with solar panel performance data to produce an estimate of the average power produced by the solar panel in that hour long time stamp.
-As a stretch goal, The user of the end product dashboard could also feed in what they pay for electricity, what size solar panel installation they are considering, and the cost of the solar panels + installation to see how much money they would save annually and how long it will take the solar panels to pay themselves off.
+As a stretch goal, the dashboard could also take user input for what they pay for electricity, what size solar panel installation they are considering, and the cost of the solar panels + installation to see how much money they would save annually and how long it will take the solar panels to pay themselves off.